mirage/mirage-www/tmpl/wiki/deployment.md

 [travis_mirage.ml](https://github.com/ocaml/ocaml-travisci-skeleton/blob/master/travis_mirage.ml)
 with the environment variables defined in the [.travis.yml](https://github.com/mirage/mirage-www/.travis.yml) file.
-This piece of OCaml sets the environment to use OPAM, installs any requested pins, and then executes the following commands:
+This piece of OCaml sets the environment to use OPAM, installs any pins requested by setting the variable `PINS` in the `.travis.yml` file (none in this case), and then executes the following commands:

 ```
 eval $(opam config env)